sjmichae/phylobio_final_project/readme.md

 Raxml allows for 32 character states in its multistate model with with double-digit numbers represented by letters.
 Since Raxml also requires that that the multistate characters must be used in "the order in which they are available," I created a new ion channel called FAKE consisting of the consecutive missing characters and later pruned FAKE from the output besttree file.
 Raxml also does not allow for identical sequences so the two MgtE and TRPM6 channels were consolidated.
 I ran two Raxml analyses, one with an [unordered multistate model](raxml_morph_unordered.sh) and one with an [ordered multistate model](raxml_multistateordered.sh) using the [The Excelis Lab code.](http://sco.h-its.org/exelixis/web/software/raxml/hands_on.html)

-All of the output trees were analyzed in FigTree and the logs were examined in Tracer.
+All of the output trees were analyzed in FigTree and the .logs were examined in Tracer.

 ## Results
 All of the trees are displayed with the raw branch length as node labels.